Clark County, Washington: Government and politics

 In presidential elections, Clark County leans Democratic having voted for the party in every presidential election since 2008.
 This is in contrast to the rest of Southwest Washington, which leans Republican.
 In 2024, the county swung leftward by 2%, despite Washington and the country swinging rightward.
+In Congress, the county lies in Washington's 3rd congressional district.

 Before 2008, Clark County was a swing county having voted for the winner in every single election between 1900 and 2004 with the exception of 1916, 1956, 1968, and 1988.